1 General introduction to R

 [1] 3.321928

-In R, the different arguments of a function are therefore separated by a comma.
+In particular, the different arguments of a function are therefore separated by a comma.

-To know what are the arguments of a given R function, just read its help page; for instance:
+You can know what are the arguments of a given R function by reading its help page; for instance:

 help(log)

 R comes natively with a limited collection of basic functions, allowing you to carry out the most common tasks (usual graphical representations, basic tests, etc.).
-To implement more advanced (or simply less common) methods, there are nearly 20,000 (as of May 2024) additional packages freely downloadable from CRAN.
+To implement more advanced (or simply less common) methods, there are more than 23,000 (as of November 2025) additional packages freely downloadable from CRAN.

 It is only necessary to install them once (using the install.packages() function), but they must then be loaded (when you need them) each time the software is started (via the library() function).
 Here is an example: